adiUngerGit/FlightMoblieApp/README.md

 # FlightMoblieApp
-app that control on flight server while joistick and get screen shot from the server
+An app that operates a joystick which controlled the flight server and gets screenshots from the server

-With each movement of the goystick in the app.
-The application sends a move command to a broker server written in c #.
+With each movement of the joystick in the app its sends a move command to a broker server written in c #.
 The broker server sends a command to the aircraft's server to move the aircraft.

 ## Instructions